-NQF Learning Domains and Learning Outcomes Teaching Strategies Assessment Methods 1.0 Knowledge and Underst anding 1.1 An ability to demonstrate the knowledge of computing and mathematics appropriate to the discipline. • Lecture: Teacher gives concepts theoretically and by applying those to a real-world case study to be discussed using different examples on different situations.
+NQF Learning Domains and Learning Outcomes Teaching Strategies Assessment Methods 1.0 Knowledge and Understa anding K1 Apply knowledge of computing and mathematics appropriate to the discipline Identify security, Lecture: Teacher gives concepts theoretically and by applying those to a real-world case study to be discussed using different examples on different situations.
 Direct Methods: 1.
 Course Learning Outcomes assessment (Each Semester) 2.
-Performance Indicators with a set of rubrics (once every assessment cycle) 1.2 An ability to identify security, privacy and social issues in computing practices Indirect Methods:1.
-Exit Survey (Each Semester)2.
-Current Student Survey (Each Semester)3.
-PAC Meeting and Discussions (Once a Year)4.
-Alumni Survey

-5. Employer Survey 2.0 Skills · · · · · · 2.1 An ability to analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.
-Lecture: Teacher gives concepts theoretically and by applying those to a real-world case study to be discussed using different examples of different situations.
+Performance Indicators with a set of rubrics (once every assessment cycle) Indirect Methods: privacy and social issues in information systems practices 1.
+Exit Survey (Each Semester) 2.
+Current Student Survey (Each Semester) К3 Support the delivery, use, and management of information systems within an information systems environment.
+3. PAC Meeting and Discussions (Once a Year) 4.
+Alumni Survey 5.
+Employer Survey 2.0 Skills S1 Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to Lecture: Teacher gives concepts theoretically and by applying those to a real-world case study to be discussed using different examples of different situations.
 Discussions: the teacher gives an idea to students and asks Direct Methods: 1.
 Course Learning Outcomes assessment (Each Semester) 2.
-Performance Indicators with a set of rubrics (once every assessment cycle) them to give their viewpoints, as well as, their reasoning regarding it.
-Cooperative Learning: Teacher divides students into groups who are given problem-based Indirect Methods: 1.
-Exit Survey (Each Semester) 2.
-Current Student Survey (Each Semester) 3.
-PAC Meeting and Discussions (Once of Semester) 2.2 An ability to design, implement and evaluate a computing- based solution to meet a given set of computing requirements in the context of the program's discipline. assignments and homework to be submitted on a specified deadline.
-Student-centered learning should be designed to facilitate the learner in doing, thinking, manipulating, constructing, testing, analyzing and reflecting.
-Discussions (Once a Year) 4.
-Alumni Survey 5.
-Employer Survey 2.3 An ability to analyze the local and global impact of computing on individuals, organizations and society Organizing the flow of thoughts.
-Increasing teaching efficiency by use of the software.
-Participating in tutorial classes and open lab.
-Use more real-life examples in the lecture relating to the 2.4 An ability to use current techniques, skills, and tools necessary for computing practice. surroundings of the students to draw attention that certainly helps them to concentrate more on the specific topic. (b-i-3) During laboratory hours all concepts of the theory are discussed through applying them to a case study.
-During these discussions between the teacher and students regarding
+Performance Indicators with a set of rubrics (once every assessment cycle) S2 Design, implement, and evaluate a them to give their viewpoints, as well as, their reasoning regarding it.
+Indirect Methods: 1.
+Exit Survey (Each Semester)

+computing-based

+solution to meet a

+given set

+of computing

+requirements in the

+context of the

+G.O. program's discipline

+S 3 Analyze the local

+and global impact of

+computing on

+individuals,

+organizations and society

+S4 Use current

+5 1 techniques, skills,

+and tools necessary

+for computing

+practice.

+praetice.